bugslifesolutions/data-factory/README.md

 - If `defaultValue` is found in the schema definition, use that value.
 - If `autoValue` is found in the schema definition, use it to get a value.
 - If `allowedValues` is found in the schema definition, use a random item from the array as the value.
 - If all else fails, use `faker.js` to generate a random value of the type specified in the schema definition.
 For Number fields, the min and max values are respected when generating a random number.
-For String fields, the regEx value will be used if it matches one of the SimpleSchema.RegEx.*
+For String fields, the regEx value will be used to generate the value.

 ## Thanks
 Thanks to [@MaxGuitet](https://github.com/MaxGuitet) and the team at [Cambridge Software](https://github.com/CambridgeSoftwareLtd) for their work on [simpl-schema-mockdoc](https://github.com/CambridgeSoftwareLtd/simpl-schema-mockdoc) that heavily influenced this package.